Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Starter-Module-Basic.md

 <!-- markdownlint-disable first-line-h1 -->
 # Starter Module - Basic
-The `basic` starter module creates a management group hieracrhy with polciy assignments, and deploys management resources such as the log analytics workspace and automation account.
+The `basic` starter module creates a management group hierarchy with policy assignments, and deploys management resources such as the Log Analytics Workspace and Automation Account.

 ## High Level Design